 While assessing whether any indications of impairment exist for mineral interests and royalties, consideration is given to both external and internal sources of information.
-As a result of adverse diamond market conditions, partly exacerbated by the COVID-19 pandemic, the Company estimated the recoverable amount of the Diavik royalty and recorded an impairment charge of \$7.9 million.
+As a result of adverse diamond market conditions, partly exacerbated by the COVID-19 pandemic, during the six months ended June 30, 2020, the Company estimated the recoverable amount of the Diavik royalty and recorded an impairment charge of \$7.9 million.